 Besides specifically tailored consulting services, the account for new entrepreneurs is offered for the business sector of free professions.
-The monthly charges for this "all-inclusive-account" are very low and thus, the new entrepreneur is protected from unexpected expenses for three years.
+The monthly charges for this "all-inclusive-account" are very low (flatrate) and thus, the new entrepreneur is protected from unexpected expenses for three years.
 Usually, when this period expires, the payment behaviour has become stable and an appropriate solution can be found in collaboration with the consultant.
+Apart from that, Hypo Tirol also offers support regarding the transaction of subsidised credits granted by the regional and national government.
+In doing so, it helps smaller companies to establish themselves on the international market.